-There is a single application form for Best Start Grant that covers the Pregnancy and Baby, Early Learning and School Age Payments.
+There is a single application form for Best Start Grant and Best Start Foods that covers the Pregnancy and Baby, Early Learning and School Age Payments and Best Start Foods.
 Rather than indicating what they wish to apply for on the form, applicants provide details about themselves, their partner, all dependent children, and any details about their pregnancy and expected children.
 When the application is processed, Social Security Scotland determines which elements of Best Start Grant the client is eligible to receive, and makes a single payment to the client to cover all of these elements.
+Social Security Scotland will also determine whether client is eligible for Best Start Foods, which is a recurring payment being issued every 4 weeks.

 Social Security Scotland processes each application received and makes a decision whether to approve or deny the application.
-An application will be denied if the client is not eligible to receive any of the Best Start Grant payments.
-An application will be authorised if the client is eligible to receive at least one of the Best Start Grant payments.
+An application will be denied if the client is not eligible to receive any of the Best Start Grant and Best Start Foods payments.
+An application will be authorised if the client is eligible to receive at least one of the Best Start Grant or Best Start Foods payments.
 Applicants may also withdraw their application before a decision is made.